 Reviews [click links to read more]:

-“It’s great to see Li top listed, she most western audiences might know from Transformers: Age of Extinction and Resident Evil: Retribution.
-She’s a terrific lead and a great action star who, along with Grammer’s inspired manial performance, make this far better than it should be.
-However, even at 90 minutes, it gets threadbare…” David Duprey, That Moment In
+“It’s great to see Li top listed, most western audiences might know from Transformers: Age of Extinction and Resident Evil: Retribution.
+She’s a terrific lead and a great action star who, along with Grammer’s inspired maniac performance, make this far better than it should be.
+However, even at 90 minutes, it gets threadbare…” That Moment In

-In the US, Gravitas Ventures released the film theatrically and on VOD/Digital on February 23rd, 2018.
+In the US, Gravitas Ventures released the film theatrically and on VOD and Digital on February 23rd 2018.

 Related: Arachnophobia: Spiders on the Screen – article